sharontherese/latin-mass-wedding/content/marriage-preparation/index.md

 # Catechesis/General

-“**Holy Matrimony**.”
-Fish Eaters (blog).
-Accessed June 3, 2019. https://www.fisheaters.com/holymatrimony.html.
+“Holy Matrimony.”
+Fish Eaters (blog). https://www.fisheaters.com/holymatrimony.html.

-"**On the Sacrament of Matrimony**." _Catechism of the Council of Trent_, pp. 225-236. https://archive.org/details/thecatechismofth00donouoft/page/n241.
+"On the Sacrament of Matrimony." _Catechism of the Council of Trent_, pp. 225-236. https://archive.org/details/thecatechismofth00donouoft/page/n241.

-“**The Sacrament of Matrimony**.” _Catechism of the Catholic Church_, no. 1601-1666.
-Accessed February 11, 2020. https://www.vatican.va/archive/ccc_css/archive/catechism/p2s2c3a7.htm.
+“The Sacrament of Matrimony.” _Catechism of the Catholic Church_, no. 1601-1666. https://www.vatican.va/archive/ccc_css/archive/catechism/p2s2c3a7.htm.

-Holy Mass And More. “**The Seven Sacraments and Their Liturgies, Part 7: Marriage**,” August 23, 2018. https://www.holymassandmore.org/2018/08/the-seven-sacraments-and-their_23.html.
+Holy Mass And More.
+“The Seven Sacraments and Their Liturgies, Part 7: Marriage,” August 23, 2018. https://www.holymassandmore.org/2018/08/the-seven-sacraments-and-their_23.html.

-Relyea, Father Isaac Mary. **Honorable Courtship: The Way to a Happy Marriage**.
+Relyea, Father Isaac Mary.
+Honorable Courtship: The Way to a Happy Marriage.
 Fatima Youth Conference: Cleveland, OH: The Fatima Center, 2019. https://www.youtube.com/watch?v=3LcQSZ621SQ.

-Solaro della Margherita, Giulia, and Charles Constantine Pise. **_The Catholic Bride; or Moral Letters Addressed to Julia, Daughter of Count Solaro Della Margarita, on the Occasion of Her Marriage with Count E. Demorri Di Castelmagno_**.
+Solaro della Margherita, Giulia, and Charles Constantine Pise. _The Catholic Bride; or Moral Letters Addressed to Julia, Daughter of Count Solaro Della Margarita, on the Occasion of Her Marriage with Count E. Demorri Di Castelmagno_.
 Baltimore, 1868. http://archive.org/details/TheCatholicBride.

-Vuarin, M. **_Familiar Instructions on the Holiness and Dignity of the Sacrament of Matrimony: Addressed to Parents and Christian Youth_**.
+Vuarin, M. _Familiar Instructions on the Holiness and Dignity of the Sacrament of Matrimony: Addressed to Parents and Christian Youth_.
 Philadelphia : H. & C. McGrath, 1851. http://archive.org/details/FamiliarInstructionsOnTheHoliness.

-Walter Jewell. **_Tell Her You’re a Catholic_**, 1949. http://archive.org/details/TellHerYoureACatholic.
+Walter Jewell. _Tell Her You’re a Catholic_, 1949. http://archive.org/details/TellHerYoureACatholic.

-Bugg, Lelia Hardin. **_The Correct Thing For Catholics_**.
+Bugg, Lelia Hardin. _The Correct Thing For Catholics_.
 New York, Cincinnati Benziger Bros., 1892. http://archive.org/details/TheCorrectThingForCatholics.

 > Page 41 is missing, with the crucial heading, "It is not the correct thing to...".
 Page 45 is also missing.
 There is good practical advice in here, but with a heavy caveat that the author had some strong materialistic opinions, like the reception and the engagement ring should be as expensive as possible.